United Human Rights Statement

 United is committed to engaging our stakeholders – including our employees, customers, vendors, and the communities that we serve - clearly, honestly and respectfully to understand current and emerging trends that may affect the Bank’s business operations.
 We strive to identify potential environmental, social, governance, cultural, and business risks and to work collaboratively those risks through programs, policies, and other strategies.

 Within our risk function, a team is responsible for reviewing, implementing and managing potential risks that our activities pose on human rights.
 We also have created a team that is responsible reviewing, implementing, and managing our reputational risk policies.
 Those teams monitor both achievements and risks associated with our environmental impact, social responsibility, and community reinvestment associated with the communities that we serve.
-Our annual Corporate Social Responsibility Report provides additional information about our commitment to the people and communities that we support.
+Our Corporate Impact page provides additional information about our commitment to the people and communities that we support.